isfett/php-analyzer/docs/MagicNumberDetector.md

 This Command help to find Magic Numbers in your code or in specific php language constructs (like just checking switch cases etc.).
 It can also ignore `1`, `0` and `-1` (if you want to).

-It can also be used on your deploying pipeline and cancel the build if Magic Numbers occur, see [Exit-Code](#exit-code)
+It can also be used on your deploying pipeline and cancel the build if Magic Numbers occur, see [Exit-Code](#exit-code).

 ### With this command you can: